Cdude1909/Automated-MacOS-Installer/README.md

 Finalization: The script will get completed and
 VOILA! you now have a **MacOS Bootable USB** for Non-Apple Devices.🔥

-**Now just reboot device and Select USB from boot-menu and OC will boot!**
+**Now just reboot/insert & Select USB from boot-menu and OC will boot!**

 ## Screenshots